jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   the test passes

 * I wrote the same condition in the test 3 times.
-I add a :ref:`function<functions>` for it
+I add a :ref:`function<functions>` to remove the duplication

   .. code-block:: python